Jurassic Post Edition 34

 Community engagement - what does it really mean for the Jurassic Coast?

 You will have hopefully seen the fantastic news that the Jurassic Coast Trust has been awarded just over £68,000 for the new Growing the Jurassic Coast Community project.
-(Link to the news piece on the website)

 The new-look 2014 Jurassic Coast Leaflet is out!

 The Jurassic Coast Leaflet has had a stunning make-over for summer 2014.
 It now features the amazingly beautiful and dramatic image of Hedbury Quarry - aptly titled 'Crepuscular and Cretaceous' - taken by Paul Haynes, winner of the Jurassic Coast Award Photographic Competition which was held last year and funded by the Fine Family Foundation.

 You might have seen it on television, heard it on the radio or read about it in the papers…Yes, the news is that the Jurassic Coast Fossil Finder has now gone live!This exciting database features over 975 fossils (our Earth Science Manager, Richard Edmonds, is determined to push it to 1,000).

 In June 2014, we spent a week doing work experience with the Jurassic Coast Team in Dorchester.
 We were both very grateful to have the opportunity to undertake work experience at the Jurassic Coast, as it linked nicely with both of our future career aspirations, and we thoroughly enjoyed our time here.